jhancock75/Google_Trend_Scraper/README.md

 # Google Trend Scraper
-Created a script in Python that utilizes the PyTrends package to scrape up to 5 keywords at time, which is then stored in a time series
+Created a script in Python that utilizes the PyTrends package to scrape search frequency data for up to 5 keywords at time.

-Visualizations are then created for both the raw time series data and the data on a 7-day moving average.

-Then 3 final dataframes are created each for geographic breakdowns, 1 for state, 1 for DMA, and 1 for city.
+The script is broken down into 3 parts:
+1. Keyword search interest aggregated at the country level (US) over 1 time period
+2. Keyword search interest aggregated at the state level (US) over 1 time period
+3. Keyword search interest between 2 time periods by state (US)

+The 1st section aggregated at the country level has a time series plotted for the search interest with each keyword being a single line.

+All 3 of the sections have a corresponding descriptive statistics table that is also plotted as a bar chart.

+At the very end, you are able to export the data from each section (including descriptive statistics) as a .csv file.

 **Script can be limited by Google's rate limit, although v4.9.2 of PyTrends should have solved the majority of issues, as well as changing line 88 of "request.py" to a .post() method instead of a .get() method and adding 3 retries (with 3 second intervals) to the scraper script itself.